Prajwal-Vijay/Pursuer_Evader_Games/MEG_Python/Readme.md

-This is a python implementation of the following repo [MEG](https://github.com/abinashagasti/Multiplayer_Reach_Avoid/tree/master/MEG)
+This is a python implementation of the following repo [MEG](https://github.com/abinashagasti/Multiplayer_Reach_Avoid/tree/master/MEG).
+There is also documentation for it.